 Development of college-level writing focusing on idea generation, drafting, organization, revision, and utilization of standard English.
 ENGL 0102.
 Writing Dev.
 Ed.
 (BASE NCBO).

-Development of college-level writing focusing on idea generation, drafting, organization, revision, and utilization of standard English.
+(1-0) Development of college-level writing focusing on idea generation, drafting, organization, revision, and utilization of standard English.
 This Intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment (co-requisite) enrollment: •as a mainstreamed intensifier providing contact hours for additional, just-in-time instructional support for the student's success in the developmental writing course, or •as a contextualized and/or integrated basic skills instructional support for a Career/Technical Education course.
+ESLG 0310.
+Reading and Vocabulary I. (3-3) English for speakers of other languages: develop reading fluency, including vocabulary, preparing students to function in an English speaking society.
+ESLG 0311.
+Reading and Vocabulary II.
+(3-3) A continuation of ESLG 0310, Reading and Vocabulary I. INRW 0109.
+Integrated Reading/Writing (NCBO) "Bubble".